 Wholesale bulk ingredients

 We’re here to help if you want to branch out on your own by formulating unique products using bulk cannabinoid ingredients.
 In addition to the old standbys like isolate CBD, we also offer full-spectrum and broad-spectrum distillate hemp extracts featuring CBD or CBG.
 Even better for capturing a portion of Canada’s rapidly growing cannabis beverages market, we go so far as to offer each of our extracts in a water-soluble powder or liquid form.

 White label services

-Marketing a new brand is considerably easier with pre-made products.
-At GVB Biopharma, we offer white label CBD, CBG, and CBN products in nine distinct categories:
+Marketing a new brand is considerably easier with private label CBD products.
+At GVB Biopharma, we offer white label CBD, CBG, and CBN products in eleven distinct categories:

 If our pre-made product categories don’t align with your brand vision, we can also work with you to develop custom products featuring any of our bulk ingredients or extracts.
 We test all of our white label products multiple times during the production process to ensure quality and potency.